GretaRob/StoryTeller/README.md

 * Open the folder location on terminal and use the following command to run app:

 > npm install

 > npm start

-Runs the app in the development mode.\
+It runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\